Shahreza: History

 It was one of the ancient territories of northern Pars (Persia) Satrapy in B.C.

 In the north of the county there is canyon of Orchiny (Orchine) that the main Iranian north-south high way passes through.
-The huge castle of Qomsheh was the latest place constructed by the Safavid Empire before the occupation of the capital Isfahan in the last of Safavid ages when Afghans captured it.
+The huge castle of Qomsheh was the latest place constructed by the Safavid Empire before the occupation of the capital Isfahan in the last of Safavid ages when Afghans captured and destroyed it in 1722.